mahaupt/DCSServerStats/README.md

 3. Move all PHP Files on your Webserver where your Database is running.
 Make sure you have the PHP and MySQLi extension installed.
 4. Setup the Database with the DCSServerStats.sql file
-5. Edit cron.php and entry.php, set the user and the passwort for the database access.
+5. Edit config.inc.php, set the user and the passwort for the database access.
 6. Create a .bat or .sh file to run the java program.
+The password must be the same as $PASSWORD in your php file
 ```sh
 # java DCSServerStats [BindIP for DCS UDP packets] [Port] [URL to entry.php] [password]